celliern/triflow/README.md

 ----------

-The aim of this library is to have a (relatively) easy way to write transient dynamic systems with 1D finite difference discretisation, with fast temporal solvers.
+The aim of this library is to have a (relatively) easy way to write transient dynamic systems with 1D finite difference discretization, with fast temporal solvers.

 The main two parts of the library are:

--   symbolic tools defining the spatial discretisation, with boundary taking into account in a separated part
+- symbolic tools defining the spatial discretization, with boundary taking into account in a separated part
 - a fast temporal solver written in order to use the sparsity of the finite difference method to reduce the memory and CPU usage during the solving